tcurdt/jdeb/README.md

 ## Where to get it

 The jars are available in the [Maven central repository](http://repo1.maven.org/maven2/org/vafer/jdeb/).
-The source releases you can get in the [download section](http://github.com/tcurdt/jdeb/downloads).

 If feel adventures or want to help out feel free to get the latest code [via git](http://github.com/tcurdt/jdeb/tree/master).